Prambanan Temple, Yogyakarta, Indonesia

 In Hindu mythology, the goddess Durga is an attribute of Lord Shiva.
 She represents the destructive forces of energy that enables you to overcome weaknesses; bad habits, poor attitude, limited views etc.

 In essence, the goddess Durga carves out the path that enables you to create new energies and progress in life.
-This is an essential qualities you need in order to grow.
+This is an essential quality you need in order to grow and develop.

-In the Indonesian legend of Rara Jonggrang, the princess also represents the qualities you need to reach create perfection – reflected in her promise to Prince Bandung Bonowoso to complete 1000 temples.
+In the Indonesian legend of Rara Jonggrang, the princess also represents the qualities you need to reach or create perfection – reflected in her promise to Prince Bandung Bonowoso to complete 1000 temples – The True Self.

 The marriage would essentially have been the heart and the mind coming together in harmony whereby all your creative energies are balanced.